Just Dance (video game series): Main series

 Released on November 5, 2019.
-This installment was unveiled at the Ubisoft E3 2019 conference on June 10.
+This installment was announced at the Ubisoft E3 2019 conference on June 10.
 It includes tracks from Ariana Grande, Billie Eilish, Ed Sheeran, 2NE1, Panic! at the Disco, Khalid, and others.
 It is the first game in the series to be released on Stadia and the last game to be physically released on the Wii in North America.